When you plan to use money that is not yours, you will be paying interest. But no one wants to pay high-interest rates.

 Credit unions require you to become their member.

 Both banks and credit unions could perform a hard inquiry on your credit file, so be careful.
 Ask them when they plan to perform a hard pull.

 Secured and Cosigner Loans

-When you add a cosigner or secure your loan, you actually add some extra trust in your lender.
+When you add a consigner or secure your loan, you actually add extra trust in your lender.

 Both of these types of loans are good, but you put something at risk.

-Secured loans are these that you add some collateral such as your car.
+Secured loans are those that you add some collateral, such as your car.
 If you can’t repay the loan, the lender can get your collateral instantly.

 For people with good credit: Higher amount, less APR, better terms, more lender trust.

 For people with bad credit: Possibility to get a personal loan at all, low APR than traditional payday loans, possibility to avoid payday loans, higher amount.